 From the past to the present, experience justice and the law like never before at this museum in Nottingham and explore the underground network of amazing spaces to learn more about their hidden existence.
 In the Grade II* listed Shire Hall, meet fascinating historical figures dressed in costumes.
 Over five fascinating floors, explore the Victorian Courtroom, Georgian Gaol, and ancient cells.
 With a fascinating collection and social justice-related exhibitions, the Justice Museum in Nottingham is certainly one of the best museums in Nottingham.

 Tired from all this walking?
-Grab a bite at a nearby restaurant.
+Grab a bite in many famous restaurants in Nottingham.

 Top Review: “For £8 entry it's well worth the visit.
 Got to hold a real human skull which I found interesting.
 If you’re into your odd and strange things I recommend this place.”